mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 of IPv4 addresses and other DHCPv4 specific configuration parameters across IPv6-only networks.
 The deployment of {{RFC7341}} requires support in DHCP clients and at the DHCPv6 server.
-However, if a client is embedded in a host that only supports IPv4 and cannot easily be replaced or updated due to a number of technical or business reasons, this approach does not work.
+However, if a client is embedded in a host that only supports IPv4 and cannot easily be replaced or updated (which could be due to any number of technical or business reasons), this approach does not work.

 Similarly, the specifications for DHCPv6 Relay Agents such as Lightweight DHCPv6 Relay Agent (LDRA) {{RFC6221}} or DHCPv6 Relay Agent (L3RA)